 Who remembers Duckman?
 Anyone?
 Well, if you haven't seen this adult animated show from the same people behind Rugrats and The Wild Thornberrys then your truly missing out.
-Even if your a fan of the show (and if you've seen it, you definitely are), you may not have realised that in 1997 there was an adventure game based on the lewd private dick / family man...
+Even if you're a fan of the show (and if you've seen it, you definitely are), you may not have realised that in 1997 there was an adventure game based on the lewd private dick/family man...

-The game open with the monotonously voiced porcine sidekick Cornfed narrating from the trenches of a war zone as if it were some 1940s film noir.
-He's telling us the story of Duckman and how he completely ignores his duties as a reality TV star (it's going all meta on us) by expensive month long spa visits and prostitute binges.
-You play as this fowl-mouthed mallard who proudly puts the 'dick' in private dick.
+The game opens with the monotonously voiced porcine sidekick Cornfed narrating from the trenches of a war zone as if it were some 1940s film noir.
+He's telling us the story of Duckman and how he completely ignores his duties as a reality TV star (it's going all meta on us) by going on expensive month-long spa visits and prostitute binges.
+You play as this fowl-mouthed mallard who proudly puts the 'dick' in 'private dick'.
 It comes as no surprise to everyone else that upon your return to the family home, the studio has replaced you with your exact opposite: the muscular and generous New Duckman.

 Graphically, it looks decent enough.
 It can't compare with other bigger budget adventures of the time like The Curse of Monkey Island, but it adequately captures the sordid humour and the wonky animation of the show.